-Study suggests glucagon-like peptide-1 receptor agonists related to adolescent weight lossFebruary 4th, 2013 in Pediatrics /
+Study suggests glucagon-like peptide-1 receptor agonists related to adolescent weight lossFebruary 4, 2013 in Medicine & Health / Pediatrics

 Preliminary evidence from a clinical trial suggests that treatment with glucagon-like peptide-1 (GLP-1) receptor agonists was associated with reduced body mass index and body weight in adolescents with severe obesity, according to a report published Online First by JAMA Pediatrics.